 Another prominent Indigenous man Colebee explained that the injury was deliberately inflicted by a club, indicating Pemulwuy’s status as a carradhy or ‘clever man’ – that is, a man with supernatural powers.

 There is only one contemporary image that may be of Pemulwuy.
-The original image was by James Grant, and has not survived.
-The engraving above is of the original and dates from 1803 — a year after Pemulwuy’s death.
-It shows him as being well built and muscular.
+The original image was by James Grant and has not survived.
+Samuel John Neele's engraving of Grant's image dates from 1803 – a year after Pemulwuy’s death.
+It shows him as being well-built and muscular.
 His feet are obscured and the detail of his face is limited.

 Background to resistance